trevisanj/PFANT/README.md

 ## Welcome

-PFANT is a spectral synthesis software written in Fortran for use in Astrophysics.
+PFANT is a spectral synthesis software written in Fortran for Astronomy.

 Analogue softwares include TurboSpectrum and MOOG.

 This guide provides a quick start with instructions on how to install and run Fortran binaries and Python scripts.

-Further down it also describes the PFANT "pipeline", _i.e._, the sequence from input data files to a convolved synthetic spectrum.
+Further down it also provides more detailed information about PFANT "pipeline", _i.e._, the sequence from input data files to a convolved synthetic spectrum.

 ### History